ShirinG/ShirinG.github.io/_posts/2016-11-27-flu_outcome_ML_post.md

 The density distribution of date by age for the cases seems to indicate that older people died more frequently in the Jiangsu and Zhejiang province than in Shanghai and in other provinces.

-When we look at the distribution of points along the time axis, it suggests that their might be positive correlation between the likelihood of death and an early onset or early outcome.
+When we look at the distribution of points along the time axis, it suggests that their might be a positive correlation between the likelihood of death and an early onset or early outcome.

 <br>